 EP Fellows in the Denver area work on strategic projects that make a difference, including: creating tools and coaching to support a data-driven culture in Denver Public Schools, bringing cutting-edge technology into teaching at DSST, developing an expansion plan for a charter school facilities fund at Charter School Growth Fund, evaluating the impact of grant making activities at the Gates Family Foundation, and overseeing school-support operations for STRIVE Prep.

-Numerous EP Alumni are contributing to the Denver region’s education work, including Richard Billings, Partner at the Charter School Growth Fund; Heidi Erbe, Chief Operating Officer for Generation Teach; Caleb Fields, Manager of Teacher Through Leader Talent Acquisition Team for Denver Public Schools; Laurence Bleicher, Director of Strategy & Analysis at Denver Kids, Inc.; Heather Furman, Investment Management Analyst at the Charter School Growth Fund; Mike Biven, Chief of Staff at Teach For America Colorado; and Angie McPhaul, Manager of Accountability, Portfolio Management Team at Denver Public Schools.
+Numerous EP Alumni are contributing to the Denver region’s education work, including Richard Billings, Partner at the Charter School Growth Fund; Heidi Erbe, Chief Operating Officer for Generation Teach; Caleb Fields, Manager of Teacher Through Leader Talent Acquisition Team for Denver Public Schools; Laurence Bleicher, Director of Strategy & Analysis at Denver Kids, Inc.; Heather Furman, Portfolio Manager at the Charter School Growth Fund; Mike Biven, Chief of Staff at Teach For America Colorado; and Angie McPhaul, Manager of Accountability, Portfolio Management Team at Denver Public Schools.

 Other Alumni are driving impact for Denver students in a wide variety of key functional roles, such as: